THE FIRES OF POMPEII

 He proclaimed.
 "Blessed are we to see the gods!"

-The monster, his body pulsating with lava, roared, fire spewing from it's mouth, burning the servant instantly to dust.
+The monster, its body pulsating with lava, roared.
+Fire spewed from its mouth, burning the servant instantly to dust.

 The Doctor stepped up, trying to reason with the creature, always the diplomat, even in the face of a huge, conscious, molten rock.